 # of Students (Start/Finish)

-*For the Completion rates the number of students started are those that remain in the first semester class after the last date to drop with a “W”.
+*Completion rate averages are based on the number of students who began the program and remain the first semester until after the last date to drop with a “W”

 A Career in Computed Tomography